 First off, it’s worth noting that the vast majority of the Fun Fright Fest is exclusive to those who purchased Iceborne (like most of the new seasonal events since the expansion launched).
 Vanilla MHW players will still get daily Limited Bounties, more login bonuses than average, and in-game sales at shops.
 And everyone will likely gain access the Autumn Harvest Fest: a repeat of the previous fall event that runs concurrent with the new, 2020 version.
 But things like the newest gear, layered armor, pendants, and Fun Fright Tickets are exclusive to those with the expansion.
 That’s interesting, as it somewhat frames Iceborne like a one-time subscription payment to another year or more of MHW content.
 Although anyone playing Monster Hunter regularly probably has the expansion regardless.

-The Fun Fright Fest follows quickly after the fifth Iceborne title update on Friday, Oct 16, 2020.
-Meanwhile, Title Update 5 (including Fatalis and more) arrives on Oct.
+The Fun Fright Fest follows quickly after the fifth Iceborne title update on Friday, Oct 15, 2020.
+Meanwhile, Title Update 5 (including Fatalis and more) arrived on Oct.
 1, 2020.
-Arch-Tempered Velkhana is also set to release this fall.
+Arch-Tempered Velkhana is also set to release this month on Oct.
+15, 2020 alongside the fest.

 You May Also Like: